 - Asset Based Method – Basically, this entails totaling up all the investments in the business.
 One is the net asset valuation method where the value of the net balance sheet value of liabilities is subtracted from the net value of assets.
 The second is the liquidation asset based method that estimates the net cash that would remain if all assets were sold and liabilities were deducted from the proceeds.
 This approach is suitable for a corporation valuation where all assets are held in the name of a company but not for sole proprietorship concerns where separating assets held in the owner’s name for personal or business use may be more difficult.

 - Earning value or Income method – Here, we estimate future cash flow levels of the company based on past earnings, taking into account unusual revenue and expenses and then multiply the normal cash flow estimates by a capitalization factor.
 Somewhat similar is the discounted future earnings method where the trend of future expected earnings is divided by the capitalization factor.

-Bob Bates is a senior business appraiser in Exit Strategies Group’s San Jose California office.
-For further information on this topic or if you are looking for a business valuation in California, contact Bob at email@example.com or 408-769-4404.
+For further information on this topic or if you are looking for a business valuation, contact Joe Orlando at email@example.com.